kengraf/IT666-labs/README.md

 - add 4-5 questions from book to lectures?
 - ~~set lab order~~ and complete this page
 - set lab tasks and outcomes
+- set all labs to 10 points, good start and available dates
+- DC-1 on offsec broken for large number of concurrent users
 - set lab walkthrough for student presentators
 - add pratice sites, chapter? or standalone filler? https://www.stationx.net/cyber-security-labs/
 - set assignments in canvas reading, labs, final quiz, present lab,